kskovpen/TopKinFit/docs/index.md

 ## About

-The implemented algorithm represents a kinematic fit that reconstructs neutrino momentum in events with top quark decays.
+The TopPhit implementation is a kinematic fit that reconstructs the neutrino momentum in top quark decays.
+The algorithm can be applied to various event topologies, including top quark pair production, as well as singly-produced top quarks.
+If specified, the photon radiation from the hard-process particles is included in the kinematic fit.

 ## Installation